castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 Required:

 - `type` (String) Defines limit strategy type.
-	- NONE - removes the resource limit even if it was specified in the workload spec.
+	- NO_LIMIT - removes the resource limit even if it was specified in the workload spec.
 	- MULTIPLIER - used to calculate the resource limit.
 The final value is determined by multiplying the resource request by the specified factor.

 Optional: